Reading Bars: A Beginner’s Guide to Reading Sheet Music

 Will you try reading sheet music?
 If so, give me a tweet and let me know!I'm going to start learning to read sheet music!
 Click To Tweet

-Do you have any sheet reading tips?
+Do you have any tips on how to read sheet music?
 I’d love to know them!
 Shoot me a comment and let me know!

 Also, I have to give a shoutout to Virtual Sheet Music, Inc. for supporting this post.
 If you need any sheet music to practice reading bars, you can click that link and if you buy any I’ll make a few cents!
 Wins all around.